Foundation Course on Mindfulness

 The course is delivered in five weekly modules.
 Each module consists of a series of short video episodes.
 A module takes around 1 hour to complete and consist of a few 10 to 20 minutes video lessons.

-We will meet as a cohort in the third week (module 3) for a live video conference.
+In addition to the 5 recorded modules, we will meet as a cohort in three live Zoom meetings: at the beginning, in the middle and after the last recorded module has been completed.
 Each week there will be discussion forums to engage your questions and insights with other participants and with the instructor.
 There will be optional readings and small assignments to support you to integrate the material into your practice.